-• Location of the bin
+• Location of the waste bin

 It is very important to ensure bins are sited strategically so as to minimise littering and to assist efficient management of waste disposal.

-Exterior mounted bins are best installed close to school entrances or exits.
+Exterior mounted waste bins are best installed close to school entrances or exits.
 Care should be taken in the method of installation to prevent accidents and frustrate vandalism.

 Interior school bins should be in located in busy areas such as foyers and main corridors, and in areas where there are hygiene considerations such as toilets, canteens, and break-out areas adjacent to vending machines.

-• Size of the bins
+• Size of the waste bins

 The size of the litter bin should be decided by the anticipated usage and the frequency of collection for disposal.
 There will be practical considerations in deciding the frequency of collections dictated by staff availability and other factors such as the nature of the refuse, for example, in the case of food waste or food packaging, it will be necessary to have a stricter collection cycle than paper waste.